Prapthi564/AIW-Azure-Virtual-Desktop/8-Auto-Scaling.md

 <validation step="521c23b6-77da-4da7-a165-8123e024e3fb" />

+## Summary

+In this lab, you created an Azure Virtual Desktop scaling plan by assigning the autoscale role, configuring schedules for ramp-up, peak, ramp-down, and off-peak hours, setting load-balancing algorithms and host capacity thresholds, and applied the plan to the host pool to automatically scale session host VMs based on demand.

-Now, click on Next from the lower right corner to move on to the next page.
+Now, click on **Next** from the lower right corner to move on to the next page.

  ![Start Your Azure Journey](./media/Next.png)